apache/fluo-muchos/README.md

     ./bin/muchos terminate

-Note: The terminate command is currently unsupported for Azure based clusters.
-Instead, you should delete underlying Azure VMSS resources when you need to terminate the cluster.

 ## Automatic shutdown of clusters

 With the default configuration, clusters will not shutdown automatically after a delay and the default